7 A general approach to doing statistical analyses

 recipe_specs

-Style using the Palette (, then type “style file”), then commit the changes made to the Git history with or with the Palette (, then type “commit”).
+Style using the Palette (Ctrl-Shift-P, then type β€œstyle file”), then commit the changes made to the Git history with Ctrl-Alt-M or with the Palette (Ctrl-Shift-P, then type β€œcommit”).

 7.8 Fitting the model by combining the recipe, model definition, and data